xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 A standard `htpasswd.users` is created in the installation process & define the Nagios users passwords.

-CGIs check their `cgi.cfg` configuration file to gather user & groups rights & permission.
+CGIs check their `cgi.cfg` configuration file to gather user & groups rights & permissions.
 It also contains the path for Nagios frontend files.

 `ressource.cfg` define macros used in hosts configuration files for sensitive informations.
 Also provide plugins paths - handy for moving plugins or adding custom ones.

-*(example of "sensitive informations": to monitor non public metrics about a database, you might need to log into using a username & a password at some point)*
+*(example of "sensitive informations": to monitor non public metrics about a database, you might need at some point to log into using a username & a password)*

 The configuration files inside the `objects` directory are used to define commands, contacts, hosts, services etc. (more on that in [hosts configuration files](#hosts-configuration-files))